TommyStarK/flowcus/README.md

 # Flowcus

-Flowcus is a data processing testing framework implementing various testing patterns such as Black Box Testing, or Gray Box Testing.
+Flowcus is an easy to use data flow testing framework to implement Black Box, White Box or Gray Box Testing

 ## Context